Anglers' Edge Online

-Trout fishing continues to be amazing!!
-Top water trolling is causing anglers to limit out on trout fishing early to mid-morning this past week.
-The algae problem is slowly going away so fishing is getting better every day.
-This past week a nice 8.63 lb. trout was caught by Kipling Ehlers of San Leandro on nightcrawlers over by the island.
-Hotspots continue to be near the West Shore Trail, Dam, Half Moon Bay area, Indian cove and Raccoon Point especially for both bait fishing and trolling.
-For now, make sure to use bait that is bright to lure the fish in.
+Fishing was a little slow this past week.
+Only a few whoppers were reported getting caught but we did have more than several limits of trout reported.
+Hotspots had a little shift this past week with a couple of whoppers getting caught over by Bass Cove.
+Racoon Point has slowed down a little but several fish were reported caught back in that area.
 If you are going to be trolling, the best lures to use are Flicker Shads, Firetiger Rapalas, Kastmasters and Mirashads.
-The bait to use right now is chartreuse and rainbow Power Bait with garlic sent.
-When trolling, make sure to let out about a hundred feet of line and let the motor do all the work but also be wary of other anglers on the shoreline so your lines don’t get caught!
+The bait to use right now is chartreuse and rainbow Power Bait with garlic scent.
+When trolling, make sure to let out about a hundred feet of line and let the motor do all the work, but also be wary of other anglers on the shoreline so your lines don’t get tangled!